Graham High School

 The 2nd non pre approved absence from a game will result in probation.

 The 3rd non pre approved absence from a game will result in removal from the program.

-All athletic training student aides must wear appropriate clothing for all practices and games.
+All athletic training student aides must wear school appropriate clothing for all practices and games.

-When it becomes cooler it is acceptable to deviate from GHS clothing as long as one the staff AT approves the coat or jacket.
+When the weather becomes cooler it is acceptable to deviate from GHS clothing as long as one the staff AT approves the coat or jacket.

 Approved practice clothing